KenDickey/Small/RuntimeModel.md

 All succeeding SmallInteger tests can be elided (the tested object's "type" has become resolved).

-Selectors with 3 hash values -> Method lookup for specific table can use best case hash to reduce collisions.

-Table class specialization on h1/h2/h3 like that for Selector specialization.

-Method specialization for tail/leaf/capture/.. like that for Selectors.

 Small Objects who's lifetimes don't extend beyond the lifetime of a method invocation could be stack-allocated.

 Within the context of a Class, trivial slot accessors could be open-coded.
+On the other hand, first class Slot definition objects are interesting.

-With argument literals, one could preform subclass tests at compile time; other constant propagarion.
+With argument literals, one could preform subclass tests at compile time;
+other constant propagarion.
 This requires recompilation when overrides.

-Inlining: Use #Pragmas to annotate known objects and known operations with goal that, e.g. boolean inlining is part of generic optimization & value propagation.
+Inlining: Use #Pragmas/<annotations> to annotate known objects and known operations with goal that, e.g. boolean inlining is part of generic optimization & value propagation.

 Known Objects
- - true, false, nil
+ - true, false, nil [literal 16/8/0 in code]
  - literals: numbers, string, char, arrays, byteVectors, `<compile-time-results>`

 Known Operations [core subset -- early bound w late bound fallback]